-If you would like to verify my results or reconstruct my observations, here’s the the complete set of codicological tables as comma separated values, and the source data in lossy compression. ↩︎
+If you would like to verify my results or reconstruct my observations, here’s the complete set of codicological tables as comma separated values, and the source data in lossy compression. ↩︎

 I have not been able to establish the identity of the typist, despite inquiries to more senior scholars who knew the poet, or analysis of the typos.
-After Bruce Holsinger trended the hashtag #thanksfortyping on Twitter, though, the lingering suspicion that Suzanne Césaire is our mysterious typist has recently flared up.
+After Bruce Holsinger trended the hashtag #thanksfortyping on Twitter, though, the lingering suspicion that Suzanne Césaire is our mysterious typist has flared up.
 I put $5 on it. ↩︎

 As we will see shortly,